 There Are So Many Rides at Disney World for Toddlers

 There are 33 attractions in Magic Kingdom alone that patrons of any height and any age can enjoy so there is plenty to do.
 This means if you have a younger child like us you don’t have to miss out on the fun.
 Kennedy and I went on every ride James and Jordyn did except the Speedway one and we only had to wait 20mins for them.

 Disney World with Toddlers Doesn’t Limit Your Experience thanks to RiderSwitch

 If you do want to go on some of the more thrilling rides like Splash Mountain that have height restrictions that your toddler doesn’t meet they have a RiderSwitch program that allows one parent to watch the kids while the other goes on a ride and then swap and the other parent watch the kids while you enjoy without having to wait on the long line.
 Click here for more details.

 You May Be Interested in Reading: 6 Tips for a Pleasant Disney Experience

 They are at the age when they still believe the characters walking around the park are real.They don’t know that there are just adults under those costumes and they really enjoy the Disney Magic.
 The look on Jordyn’s face and level of excitement when she got to have lunch with Doc McStuffins are indescribable.

 Disney World with Toddlers Lets You See Disney in a New Light

 Both my daughters who were 10 months and 2 years old during our visit were so entranced by everything.
 They saw and pointed out every little detail we would typically miss as adults.

+Click here are some things to do in Orlando besides Disney.
 Have you visited Disney World with toddlers?
 What was your experience?